VictoriaMetrics/VictoriaMetrics/docs/README.md

 VictoriaMetrics performs the following transformations to the ingested InfluxDB data:

+* By default Influx HTTP endpoints support ingestion in a batch mode, batch size limit is controlled by `-influx.maxRequestSize` (default: 64Mb).
+  To enable stream processing `stream_mode=1` query arg should be passed.
 * [db query arg](https://docs.influxdata.com/influxdb/v1.7/tools/api/#write-http-endpoint) is mapped into `db` [label](https://docs.victoriametrics.com/keyconcepts/#labels) value unless `db` tag exists in the InfluxDB line.
   The `db` label name can be overridden via `-influxDBLabel` command-line flag.
 If more strict data isolation is required,